ornate-lemon-horse/deep-dream-bird-final-project/docs/index.md

 Due to some issues with the training process, the methodology that eventually worked out results in very tiny changes to the image.
 The "raw" output from the network is shown on the left side, and the right side shows the output "rescaled" to the 0-255 range.

+### Initial challenges

 Initially, I faced some challenges with getting this process to work at all.
 Even after one training epoch, the values of the output images would spiral off towards infinity.
 I tried some suggestions, like clamping the image to the [0,1] range after every pass, and a small amount of Gaussian blur.
 However, the actual problem was that the inital learning rate (`lr=0.01`) copied over from model training was too high.
 After reducing the learning rate several orders of mangnitude, experimentation could really begin.
+I first trained the Inception_v4 model for 10 epochs on the 128x128 bird dataset, then ran 200 epochs of the dream process.

 However, the output produced by this process was relatively unsatisfying.

 ![dream output after training with old loss function](0-prelims/old-loss-after-train.png)

+### New Loss Function

 I theorized at this stage that my choice of loss function might be playing a role.
 The `CrossEntropyLoss` formulation caused the network to try and make the generated image more like a target class, *but also less like all other classes!* This was not what I wanted; the optimal incentive would be to only care about the single class of interest and to not even consider the other classes.
 Therefore, I changed the loss function to just be the negative of the activation of the neuron in the final layer corresponding to the desired class.
 This way, gradient descent would actually seek to increase that neuron's activation.
 Initally, this resulted in a different "feel" to the outputs, but no birds yet: